tesoph/MS1_Portfolio/README.md

 * The design of the navbar was inspired by this [artist's website](https://www.reddwalitzki.com/).

 * This README was created following the format of the [Code Institute example project](https://github.com/Code-Institute-Solutions/StudentExampleProjectGradeFive/blob/master/README.md) and has taken inspiration from Code Institute student [AJGreaves's README](https://github.com/AJGreaves/portrait-artist/blob/master/README.md).

+* The footer was positioned using the felxbox method from (this article)[https://medium.com/@kayodeniyi/understanding-the-sticky-footer-trick-1e5686c232b6]

 * Thanks to my mentor Brian Macharia.